-When somebody is said to be suffering from senile dementia, what the person means is an elderly person with memory problems due to their age.
+When a person is said to be suffering from senile dementia, what the person means is an elderly person with memory problems due to their age.
 Although when we are older there is more chance of developing one of the different types of dementia.

 There is no medical diagnosis of senile dementia because senile is another word for old.
 It is an old-fashioned term used to describe and elderly person who forgets things easily.

-The term ‘senile dementia’ is now obsolete because more is now known medically about the different types of dementia and how the brain is affected, so we can pinpoint the disease more precisely and give the disease a more specific name rather than call it senile dementia.
+The term ‘senile dementia’ is now obsolete.
+This is because more is now known medically about the different kinds of dementia and how the brain is affected.
+So we can pinpoint the disease more precisely and give the disease a more specific name rather than call it senile dementia.

 You can find more information here about senile dementia

-There are many other different types of dementia, including people with motor neurone disease, multiple sclerosis, Binswanger’s disease and progressive supranuclear palsy.
+There are many other different kinds of dementia.
+Including people with motor neurone disease, multiple sclerosis, Binswanger’s disease and progressive supranuclear palsy.
 People diagnosed with these diseases can also be at risk of developing memory loss at different stages of the disease.